|

 right to Pireaus.
 Go right but not before

-box to have it validated (or invalidated since
+showing your ticket to the scanner to have it validated (or invalidated since

-musicians.
+Then walk down the stairs.
 Wait on the platform for the train

 to come and when the doors open, hop aboard,